Esri/arcgis-maps-sdk-flutter-samples/lib/samples/control_annotation_sublayer_visibility/README.md

 ## How it works

-1. Create a new `ArcGISMapView` with an `ArcGISMapViewController`.
-2. Load a `MobileMapPackage` that contains `AnnotationSublayer`.
+1. Load a `MobileMapPackage` that contains `AnnotationSublayer`.
-3. Get the sublayers from the map package's layers by calling `sublayer.subLayerContents`.
+2. Get the sublayers from the map package's layers by calling `Sublayer.subLayerContents`.
-4. You can toggle the visibility of each sublayer manually using `sublayer.isVisible` property.
+3. You can toggle the visibility of each sublayer manually using `Sublayer.isVisible` property.
-5. To determine if a sublayer is visible at the current scale of the `ArcGISMapView`, use `sublayer.isVisibleAtScale(ArcGISMapViewController.scale)`, by passing in the map's current scale.
+4. To determine if a sublayer is visible at the current scale of the `ArcGISMapView`, use `Sublayer.isVisibleAtScale(ArcGISMapViewController.scale)`, by passing in the map's current scale.

 ## Relevant API